preethu19/Django-Blog/README.md

 # Django-Blog

-This repository consists of files of a Blog-App created with Flask.
+This repository consists of files of a Blog-App created with django.
 This has features like:
 - Sign and Login Authentication
 - Reset Password option with email verification
 - Create, Edit and Delete Blog Post